Do you have an innovative idea and want to jumpstart your business?

 - Among the applicants to Phase 3, six finalists will be selected to go to the next phase.

 Phase 4: Mentoring and Final Pitching

-- The invited finalists will have a chance to get further training and dedicated mentoring through the EIT RawMaterials Business Developers to compete at the Joint Grand Finals with other EIT Knowledge and Innovation Communities.
-The teams will pitch their idea in front of the Jury, composed of EIT RawMaterials staff and partners.
+- The invited finalists will have a chance to get further training and dedicated mentoring through the EIT RawMaterials Business Development Managers to compete at the Joint Grand Finals with other EIT Innovation Communities.
+The teams will pitch their idea in front of the Jury, composed of EIT RawMaterials team and partners.

 - The top 3 winners will be selected from the Jury and awarded:

 EIT RawMaterials aims at supporting new solutions in the fields of exploration, mining, and processing of raw materials as well as their manufacturing into products, recycling, and integration into a Circular Economy (including design and manufacturing of tools and equipment, smart products and services, end-of-life product management).